HenkT28/Programming_For_Data_Analysis_Assignment/README.md

 <https://github.com/HenkT28/Programming_For_Data_Analysis_Assignment.git>

-Then open up cmder (see futher below) and run below command to clone the repository locally on your machine:
+Then open up cmder (see futher below for download instructions) and run below command to clone the repository locally on your machine:
 * git clone https://github.com/HenkT28/Programming_For_Data_Analysis_Assignment.git

 ## Problem statement